moussaka-crypto/Subnetto/README.md

       - Solve VLSM Subnetting Szenerios  (customs ones and generated ones)

-Can you use this freely?
-Yes feel free to play around with the code.
+Feel free to play around with the code.
 Drop me a line if you find it useful.